The Spex source code cannot be downloaded directly. Please contact firstname.lastname@example.org

 --enable-mpi: Build parallel version (requires an MPI-3 compiler).

---enable-load: Load wavefunctions from harddisc when needed (otherwise stored in memory).
+--enable-load: Load wavefunctions from harddisc when needed, otherwise stored in memory (experimental).

---with-wan: Build with Wannier-function support (Wannier-function support requires the Wannier90 library, whose location can be specified with
+--with-wan: Build with Wannier90 support (keywords MAXIMIZE and FROZEN require the Wannier90 library, whose location can be specified with

 --prefix=PREF: Executables will be installed in directory “PREF” (/usr/local is default).